silexlabs/Silex/packages/silex-lib/readme.md

 * [Become a core contributor with these issues to get started](https://github.com/silexlabs/Silex/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22)
 * [Testers, docs and other help wanted annoucements](https://github.com/silexlabs/Silex/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22)

-## About the git repo

-[Silex source code repository](https://github.com/silexlabs/Silex/) is organized with 2 git branches:

-* `main` is the stable version, you can see it in action here: [editor.silex.me](https://editor.silex.me)

-* `develop` is the "preprod" or "staging" version, it is deployed on [preprod.silex.me](https://preprod.silex.me) for anyone to test (this is a good contribution, thx in advance, open an issue for each bug)

-During your development, you may need to rebase your work on the latest version of Silex develop branch.
-To do so you can git stash your changes or commit the work in progress, and then use `git pull --rebase upstream develop` to get the latest changes of Silex repo.
-The rerun `npm install`

 ## Dependencies

 The upstream projects we use in Silex are all listed in [Silex meta package](https://github.com/silexlabs/silex-meta)